cyberhardt/aria2setup/README.md

 "Download With Aria2" browser addon: https://github.com/jc3213/download_with_aria2

 The browser addon is needed to capture downloads that otherwise wouldn't be possible with traditional copy/paste of links.
 The addon by jc3213 was the only one that worked amongst those I've tested.
-When capturing downloads with it, they are sent to aria2 and therefore can be seen and managed with AriaNG Native, but the extension is so useful as-is that AriaNG isn't even that much of a necessity.
+When capturing downloads with it, they are sent to aria2 and therefore can be seen and managed with AriaNG Native, but the extension is so useful as-is that AriaNG isn't necessary.

 The other addons I've tested: https://addons.mozilla.org/en-US/firefox/addon/aria2-integration-extension/ (had unecessary ariang interface), https://addons.mozilla.org/en-US/firefox/addon/aria2-extension/ (didn't work), https://addons.mozilla.org/en-US/firefox/addon/aria2-integration/ (didn't work).